gherangme/pamhu-food/README.md

 - [References](#references)

 ## Description
-- Application help user to create and manage food order, feedback for food quality.
+- Application help Vietnamese people to create and manage food order, feedback for food quality.
 - This project started from 03-2022 to present.

 ## Preview Screenshot